Chapter 5 : 5. Distant Hearts

 James' eyes sparkled.
 "I'll tell him you like his pants so much," he said, crossing the room as he adjusted a strange squirming bundle under his cloak.
 "Do you think that Albus is the furry type?
 I just got him a surprise from this little boy outside with a basket full of free pets."
 Then he tossed his powder and leapt into the flames.

-Wren really hoped that James wasn't going to mention the bit about the pants to his brother.
+Wren hoped that James wasn't going to mention the bit about the pants.
 She'd had enough awkward moments today and just wanted things to be normal again.

 With James gone, the tavern was suddenly quiet.
 Wren looked through her camera again, focusing her lens on an oddly balanced fork sculpture left behind on a plate.